oxedition/laravel-welcome-minimal/README.md

 # Laravel welcome minimal template

-Laravel welcome minimal is a replacement template for Laravel welcome page. test
+Laravel welcome minimal is a replacement template for Laravel Welcome Page and Page for your saas app (about, faqs, support, terms and privacy pages)

 ## Installation